nigjo/zine-editor/userguide/zine.content.md

 ## Markdown and HTML

-Write some Markdown inside the HTML file.
+Write some Markdown and drag it to the editor.
 It will be converted into HTML and be rendered in your Browser.

 Write Text.
 Use images.
 Let your imagination flow.
 As long as your Browser can display it, it is fine to use.